DataDog/dd-sdk-ios/docs/rum_collection.md

     {{% /tab %}}
     {{< /tabs >}}

 2. Initialize the library with your application context and your [Datadog client token][7].
 For security reasons, you must use a client token: you cannot use [Datadog API keys][9] to configure the `dd-sdk-ios` library as they would be exposed client-side in the iOS application IPA byte code.
 For more information about setting up a client token, see the [client token documentation][7].
-You also need to provide an Application ID (see the [RUM Getting Started page][8]).
+You also need to provide an Application ID (create a Javascript RUM application as explained in the [RUM Getting Started page][8]).

     {{< tabs >}}
     {{% tab "US" %}}